 Phase 3: Venture Builder

 In Venture Builder, your team will work one-on-one with an entrepreneurship@UBC Entrepreneur in Residence (EiR) to fill and validate any gaps in your business model.
 Your team will dig into potential markets and identify your target beachhead market.
 During Phase 3 you will continue to develop technical proof of concept of your product or service, guided by feedback from your early customers and/or partners.
 Phase 3 Lab2Launch ventures should have established technical feasibility and economic exchange or contract research.
 In addition to one-on-one mentoring with an Entrepreneur in Residence, there are group focus sessions covering executive topics such as team building, project management and goal setting, venture messaging, competitive landscape analysis and market validation.
-Successful ventures may apply for Phase 4, entrepreneurship@UBC’s signature HATCH Accelerator program.
+Successful ventures may apply for Phase 4, entrepreneurship@UBC’s signature HATCH Accelerator Network.

 Throughout the program, venture teams are guided through company building by industry thought leaders and subject matter experts, which is further elevated by the active participation of over 300 volunteer mentors from Vancouver’s innovation and life sciences community. entrepreneurship@UBC also employs Entrepreneurs in Residence (EiRs) who bring a wealth of industry expertise, broad professional networks and real-world business acumen to their venture building journey.